© Crown copyright 2021

 - impact on provision of care and support for you if your PAs become unwell

 - serious consequences for you if you are in one of the at-risk groups.

 You should also discuss with your employer's liability insurance provider to understand any impact non-compliance with recommended PPE guidance will have on your insurance cover.

 When cleaning, the usual household products, such as detergents and bleach, should be used.
 These products are very effective at getting rid of viruses on surfaces.
 Frequently touched surfaces should be cleaned regularly.

-Personal waste (for example, used tissues and other items soiled with bodily fluids) and disposable cleaning cloths should be stored securely within disposable rubbish bags.
+Personal waste (for example, used tissues and other items soiled with bodily fluids) and disposable cleaning cloths from those with symptoms of COVID-19 should be stored securely within disposable rubbish bags.
 These bags should then be placed into another bag, tied securely and kept separate from other waste within the room.
 This should be put aside for at least 72 hours before being put in the usual household waste bin for disposal as normal.

-If you do not have a washing machine, wait a further 72 hours after the 7-day isolation period (for individual isolation) or a 14-day isolation period (for households) has ended.
+For households with possible or confirmed COVID-19 that do not have a washing machine, they should wait a further 72 hours after the 10-day isolation period (for individual isolation) or a 14-day isolation period (for households) has ended.
 The laundry can then be taken to a public launderette.
 Items heavily soiled with body fluids, such as vomit or diarrhoea, or items that cannot be washed, should be put in the bin with your consent.

 Employment of individuals